Governance Foundation

 Our team is small.
 Do we really need eight separate policies?

 Not necessarily.
-For smaller organisations, we consolidate the suite into fewer, broader documents that cover the same ground without the overhead.
-A mid-sized NZ organisation might start with three core policies - acceptable use, data governance, and incident response - and expand as AI maturity grows.
-We right-size the suite to your organisation.
+For smaller organisations with fewer AI systems, we consolidate the suite into fewer, broader documents that cover the same compliance ground.
+A mid-sized NZ organisation might start with three core policies (acceptable use, data governance, and incident response) and expand as maturity grows.
+We right-size the suite to your scale, sector, and compliance obligations.

 How do the policies address offshore AI platforms like ChatGPT and Microsoft Copilot?

-Most AI tools used by NZ organisations process data in overseas jurisdictions.
-Our policies specifically address cross-border data transfers under Privacy Act Principle 12, contractual protections for data processed offshore, and practical controls for staff using cloud-based AI tools where data may leave NZ.
-This is a critical gap in most generic AI policies.
+Most AI tools used by NZ organisations process data in overseas jurisdictions, creating compliance obligations under the Privacy Act 2020 that generic policies do not address.
+Our policies cover cross-border data transfers under Principle 12, contractual protections for data processed offshore, practical controls for staff using cloud-based tools where data may leave NZ, and due diligence procedures for evaluating vendor hosting and sub-processors.
+For organisations using ChatGPT, Microsoft Copilot, Claude, and similar platforms, these policies close a critical gap.

 Start AI Policy Development Before the Regulator Demands It

-In a voluntary landscape, proactive policy development demonstrates governance maturity and positions your organisation ahead of whatever regulatory requirements emerge.
-Start the conversation about your policy needs.
+In New Zealand's voluntary landscape, proactive policy development demonstrates governance maturity and positions your organisation ahead of whatever requirements emerge from the National AI Strategy, the Privacy Commissioner's evolving guidance, and FMA and RBNZ scrutiny.

 Start with a Governance Assessment